 I have a nasty habit of looking at the ground as I walk.
 For as long as I can remember it has been this way.

-Recently, I was snowshoeing in the mountains with my family, my eyes fixed on the ground.
+Recently, I was snowshoeing in the Sawtooth Mountains with my family, my eyes fixed on the ground.
 Occasionally I would stop for a breath and to take a sneak peak at the falling snow on either side of me.
 I began to wonder what caused me to walk with my head down.
 It could simply be that I never trust the path beneath my feet no matter how smooth or flat it is.
 Maybe it is because I tend to be a bit of a klutz, stumbling or tripping with no real culprit.
 I learnt not to trust my feet, always watching their next move, trying to reduce as many casualties as possible.
 Or maybe it was much more complex.
 It could be a result of my overbearing insecurities, never wanting to accidentally catch someone’s eye in fear that they may be able to read every detail of my shameful life by the expression on my face.
 Whatever the cause, I had grown up unable to trust my feet, my path, or any by passers.

 What happens when I vulnerably meet their stare and they see past the gloss of my eye into my fear filled mind?